umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/index.md

 There is already a page, a fieldset and a container available.
 The rest of the form has to be added using the UI.

 :::note
-In Umbraco Forms version 7 or higher there will be a predefined *dataConsent* field added to all new forms.
+In Umbraco Forms version 7 or higher, unless the feature has been disabled via configuration, there will be a predefined *Consent for storing submitted data* field added to all new forms.
 See this blog post for more details: [Umbraco version 7.9 and Forms 7.0](https://umbraco.com/blog/umbraco-version-79-and-forms-70-is-out/)
 :::